Lightning Lane Tips & Strategy

 Using Grace Periods

-As mentioned in our overall guide to the rules of Genie+, there is some flexibility in when you arrive to your Lightning Lane reservation.
+As mentioned in our overall guide to the rules of Lightning Lane Multi Pass, there is some flexibility in when you arrive to your Lightning Lane reservation.
 Our tests indicate that you can tap in up to 5 minutes before the beginning of your arrival window or 15 minutes after the end of your arrival window.
 For example, if your window is 2:00 pm – 3:00 pm you could tap in as early as 1:55 or as late as 3:15.
 The strategies that took advantage of the late grace period have all been removed by Disney (as we expected), but there are still some points worth noting:

 Abbreviations guide